npucino/sandpyper/README.md

 ## Roadmap
 <ol>
     <li> Update CRS definition to new CRS object standard in order to upgrade Geopandas version.</li>
+    <li> Relax all requirements to make it future-proof and available in Anaconda.org. </li>
     <li> Add raster support for Dems of Differences (DoDs) and LoDs.</li>
     <li> Add shoreline analysis from space.</li>
     <li> Add [leafmap](https://github.com/giswqs/leafmap) to better (interactive) plotting.</li>